mikedlowis-archive/dlang/LANGUAGE.markdown

 Lanugage Overview
 ----------------------------------------------

+### Basic Syntax

 Datatypes
 ----------------------------------------------

 ### Prototype Objects

+A Work In Progress

 ### Basic Types
 #### Numbers

+Numbers are represented internally as double precision floating point numbers.
+The syntax is very similar to lanugages like C, C++, Java, and Javascript.
+Here are some examples for defining numbers:
+    # Integer representations
+    4
+    -4

+    # Floating point representations
+    0.4
+    -0.4

+    # Floating point representations with exponents
+    4.0e3
+    4.0e-3
+    -4.0e3
+    -4.0e-3

 #### Characters
 #### Symbols
+#### Boolean Values

 ### Collections
 #### Lists